NVIDIA/DIGITS/docs/BuildDigits.md

 sudo reboot now
 ```

 ### After reboot, double check.
 The first command should show stuff, the second not (if successful).
+The check packages and upgrade.
 ```
 lsmod | grep nvidia
 lsmod | grep nouveau
+sudo apt-get update
+sudo apt-get ugprade
 ```

 ## Dependencies - I choose to put everything in /usr/local but this is up to personal preference.